Victroll/talent-spa/README.md

 ### Running
 In order to run this project and test it, you only have to run the command `npm start`.
 Once everything is compiled and loaded, you will be able of play it in te URL `localhost:3000` by default.
 ## Tests
 Although basic testing is included in the project, there is a lot of work to do about this.
-FYI, the framework used to do the testing is [Cypress](https://www.cypress.io/).
+The framework used to do the testing is [Cypress](https://www.cypress.io/).
-### Future
-The planning for the following weeks is:
-* Create a tutorial (or similar)
-* Add templates
-* Add arrows